Sindh suffered due to corruption: PM

 KARACHI: Prime Minister Imran Khan has said the economic situation of Sindh deteriorated due to corruption and it was the duty of the provincial government to resolve the problems of Karachi.

-Later, while chairing a meeting of Sindh Infrastructure Development Company Ltd here at the Governor House, Prime Minister Imran Khan said the people of Sindh were deprived of clean drinking water, health, and education due to corruption.
-During the meeting, Imran Khan was briefed about the status of the federally funded development projects undertaken in the city as part of the Centre’s Karachi Package.
-Imran directed speeding up work on them.
-He said, “We have taken up the tasks, which were basically the obligations of the Sindh government.”
+Later, while chairing a meeting of Sindh Infrastructure Development Company Ltd here at Governor House, Prime Minister Imran Khan said the people of Sindh were deprived of clean drinking water, health, and education due to corruption.
+During the meeting, Imran Khan was briefed about the status of the federally funded development projects undertaken in the city as part of the centre's Karachi Package.
+Imran directed speeding up work on them He said “we have taken up the tasks, which were basically the obligations of the Sindh government,” he said.

 Meanwhile, a delegation of Grand Democratic Alliance also met Imran Khan at the Governor House and briefed him about issues in their respective areas and constituencies in Sindh.
 They demanded extending the Sehat Insaf Card and Ehsaas programme to Sindh.